 Chart N° 5: Timescale for corrections and corrective actions

+Corrections

-Corrections Corrective actions As soon as possible.
-Evidence of Relevant for a sustainable and successful implementation shall be provided to the implementation (may take longer than the certification body within a maximum of four (4) deadline for issuing the certificate, need to be weeks after the receipt of the provisional audit reasonably justified by the company). report and the provisional action plan for Implemented before the renewal audit at the completion. latest.
+As soon as possible.
+Evidence of implementation shall be provided to the certification body within a maximum of four (4) weeks after the receipt of the provisional audit report and the provisional action plan for completion.